Mokhtar25/network-backend/notes.md

 AUTH/ Check if the username already exists in the dataBase and if the Github or other usernames also collides with first

+(how would chat work? how are they created or how they are used, are there two per each user, there should be a way to save them between two users or lock for them)
 -----------------------------------
 -[x]clear up datebase stuff. and separate the schemas into a folder -[x]clear up graphql mutations, messages, posts, friends and requested, notifications, resolvers etc. no sockets,